SounakMishraRony/Android-GlobeTime/README.md

-# worldtime
+# Globetime

-A new Flutter project.
+A new Flutter project using latest dart version 2.15.1 to keep you informed about time around the major places of the globe.

 ## Getting Started